tejas-singh-0212/Assignment-1-Codes/README.md

 # Assignment-1-Codes
-All the codes done for assignment
+All the codes done for first assignment.